Tidal Love numbers for regular black holes: TIDAL LOVE NUMBERS FOR REGULAR BLACK HOLES

-These results indicate that TLNs not only serve as a criterion for distinguishing classical BHs from their quantum-corrected counterparts, but also act as a precision diagnostic probe, offering a new theoretical window into decoding the internal structure of BHs and the underlying quantum gravitational mechanisms.
-Moreover, they highlight promising directions for future GW observatories to test these physical phenomena.
+These results indicate that TLNs not only serve as a useful criterion for distinguishing classical BHs from their quantum-corrected counterparts and provide a comparative theoretical window into the internal structure of RBHs and the underlying mechanisms that support them.
+They also motivate future phenomenological studies aimed at assessing how such tidal signatures may be tested with GW observations.
+In this paper, “distinguishability” refers to the presence of model-dependent theoretical tidal patterns—such as sign changes, logarithmic running, and sector-dependent hierarchies—rather than to a demonstrated observational resolvability in realistic detector data.